salmalah/airbnb-clone-project/README.md

 ### 5. Review System
 Users can leave ratings and comments for properties they have stayed at.
 This helps maintain transparency and assists other users in making informed decisions.
+## API Security

+### 1. Authentication
+Users must log in with secure credentials to access the system.
+This ensures that only authorized users can interact with the application.

+### 2. Authorization
+Different roles (e.g., admin, host, guest) have access to specific resources and actions.
+This prevents unauthorized access to sensitive data and actions.

+### 3. Rate Limiting
+API requests are monitored to prevent abuse and denial-of-service attacks.
+This helps maintain service availability and performance.

+### 4. Data Protection
+Sensitive user data, such as passwords and payment information, are encrypted and stored securely.
+This prevents data breaches and builds user trust.

+### 5. Secure Transactions
+Payment operations use secure protocols and verification to protect financial information.
+This ensures that transactions are safe and reliable.

 ## Team Roles